FORT HUNT YOUTH RULES SUPPLEMENT

 G. Team Bench.
 The team designated Visiting Team (listed second-or to the right) in the game schedule shall have the choice of which side of the scorer table to use as the team bench.

-H. Game ball and Official Score Pad will be provided by home team.
+H. Game ball and Official Score Pad will be provided by the home team.
 The home team (listed first or on the left side) shall provide a qualified, adult official scorer.
 The visiting team shall provide a qualified adult Official Timekeeper (Scoreboard Operator).
 Scorekeeper and timekeeper must be at least eighteen years old.

 I. Coaches Rule (NFHS 5-1,2) The NFHS rules require coaches to remain seated while the ball is live.
 FHYAA does not provide for the exception to this rule.
 There will be no coaches boxes provided, thus the coaches must remain seated at all times while the clock is running.
 First violation, warning (to be noted in the scorebook).
-Subsequent violation(s) of the rule results in a charged timeout to offending bench.
+Subsequent violation(s) of the rule results in a charged timeout to the offending bench.

 J. Fighting.
 Fighting during a game, either on or off the court, is prohibited.
 Any player or coach who engages in fighting will be expelled from the league for the rest of the season.
 There will be no appeal or consideration with respect to fighting.